nus-cs1010/2324-s1/docs/messages.md

 To fix, check whether you intend the second declaration to be the same variable (in which case, remove the declaration) or a new one (in which case, give it a different name).

-### W. Unused Variable
+### Warning: Unused Variable

-Declaring variables that are not used clutter the code.
+Declaring variables that are not used clutters the code.
 It is a good programming practice to only declare the variables that you need.
 CS1010 insists on this.
 If you declare variables that you end up not using, you will be penalized.

 ```C
 int main()